KEYWORDS: geostatistical analysis and modeling, stochastic hydroclimatology, remote sensing, image analysis

-My research work regards the development of multiple-point statistics (MPS) techniques for the stochastic simulation and uncertainty analysis of rainfall and hydro-climate data.
-Integrating principles of geostatistics, data-mining, and image analysis, MPS allows simulating the output of complex processes, relying on data-pattern analysis rather than statistical laws.
-This approach finds application to processes exhibiting complex data structures that are difficult to model with parametric techniques.
-On the other hand, it raises the challenge of finding the appropriate setup by integrating multiple sources of information, benefiting of the expert knowledge in the field of application, and last-generation data products.
+My research work regards the development and application of geostatistical analysis and modeling strategies for hydroclimatological and earth-surface processes, with a particular focus on multiple-point statistics (MPS).
+Integrating principles of geostatistics, data-mining, and image analysis, MPS allows simulating the output of complex processes, relying on data-pattern analysis.
+Ideal applications are processes exhibiting complex data structures, difficult to represent with classic statistical models.
+The MPS approach is highly creative and raises the challenge of finding the appropriate model structure by integrating multiple sources of information, benefiting from expert knowledge and last-generation data products.

-After graduating in geo-sciences at the University of Milan, I have studied geostatistics and stochastic hydrology in the research group of Prof. Philippe Renard, at the Center of Hydrogeology in Neuchâtel.
-After my PhD, I have collaborated with developers and practitioners at different research institutes, including the Water Research Center (WRC, Sydney) and the Geological Survey of Denmark and Greenland (GEUS, Copenhagen).
-I am currently part of the GAIA group at the University of Lausanne.
+After graduating in geosciences at the University of Milan, I specialized in stochastic hydroclimatology at the Center of Hydrogeology in Neuchâtel.
+I opened up a new methodological path for the stochastic simulation of climate variables based on Multiple-Point Statistics.
+After my PhD, I have collaborated with governmental and research institutions, including the Water Research Center (WRC, Sydney) and the Geological Survey of Denmark and Greenland (GEUS, Copenhagen).
+I am currently part of the GAIA Lab at the University of Lausanne and associate editor for Computers & Geosciences.

 University of Lausanne,